How Elevation Church Used Grail In Making Their 20th Anniversary Documentary

 1. Cost Scaling

-MAM platforms that seemed reasonable at small sizes became prohibitively expensive when applied to petabyte-scale libraries.
+MAM platforms that seemed reasonable at small sizes became prohibitively expensive when applied to large-scale libraries.

 2. Cold Storage Complexity